AksamitKarolina/Surface_Approximation/README.md

 Google Colab project which allows users to enter a specified data model and make surface approximation based on entered points data.
 It generates "raw data" and "result" plots.

-SurfApp.zip contains a project of website created for Surface Approximation management.
+SurfApp.zip contains a project of the website created for Surface Approximation management.

 ## MAIN REQUIREMENTS
 * points file format (*.txt; [point number, x, y, dz] -> 1	0.5	0.5	-119.3) -> Model.txt